Hiring a summer nanny? Payroll and taxes, handled.See how →

 If you've decided to pay your parent properly, the quick version:

 NannyKeeper handles all of this for $10/month.
-When you add your parent as an employee and identify the family relationship, we automatically apply the FUTA exemption and calculate everything correctly.
-See our family member tax guide for the full picture on all family relationships.
+When you add your parent and identify the relationship and your filing status, we apply the exemption automatically and calculate everything correctly.
+See our family member tax guide for every family relationship.

 FAQ

-Can I pay my in-laws and get the same exemptions?
+Can I pay my in-laws and get the same exemption?

 What if I pay my mom less than $3,000/year?

-Below the threshold, you don't owe employment taxes.
-No EIN needed, no withholding, no W-2, no Schedule H. Your mom may still need to report the income on her own tax return, but that's on her end.
+Below the threshold, you don't owe employment taxes — no EIN, no withholding, no W-2, no Schedule H. Your mom may still report the income on her own return.
 You also can't claim the Child and Dependent Care Credit on payments below the threshold unless you file a Schedule H voluntarily.

 Does my mom need to file a tax return for this income?

-If her total income (from all sources, including what you pay her) exceeds the filing threshold—$16,100 for a single filer in 2026 (higher if she's 65 or older)—she needs to file.
-Even below that threshold, filing may be worthwhile to get a refund of any over-withheld income tax.
+If her total income from all sources exceeds the filing threshold — $16,100 for a single filer in 2026 (higher if she's 65+) — she needs to file.
+Below that, filing may still be worth it to refund any over-withheld income tax.

 See what you'll owe